sseefried/learning-agda/NatProofsForFin.lagda.md

 This explains why a value of type `1 N.≤ 2` will suffice as a proof for `fin1/3≤fin2/3 : fin1/3 ≤ fin2/3`.

+If you're familiar with Haskell another way to think about the definition of `Data.Fin._≤_` is as a more powerful _type synonym_.
+In Haskell, type synonyms are limited to substituting variables specified on the left-hand side into their corresponding places on the right-hand side, whereas in Agda the full machinery of function application and normalisation is available.